$\nu$DoBe -- A Python Tool for Neutrinoless Double Beta Decay: Examples of DoBe applications

-\textbf{LEFT:} We can use \nudobe to put limits on the non-standard higher-dimensional LNV operators.
+\textbf{LEFT:} We can use \nudobe to put limits on the higher-dimensional LNV operators.
 Considering operators from the low-energy EFT we can put these into 13 different groups of operators that result in the same half-lives (see Table~\ref{tab:LEFT_operators} in Appendix~\ref{app:operator_list}) because of parity conservation in QCD.
 For convenience we summarize these operator groups here again in Table~\ref{tab:operator_groups}.
-We require the corresponding NMEs to calculate the limits on the non-standard operators, which means we can only use a few NME calculation methods namely those from the shell model~\cite{Menendez:2017fdf}, QRPA~\cite{Hyvarinen:2015bda} and IBM2~\cite{Deppisch:2020ztt}.
-The resulting limits on the non-standard operators are given in Figure~\ref{fig:nonStandardLimits}.
+We require the corresponding NMEs to calculate the limits on the higher dimensional ($d\geq 6$) operators of interest, which means we can only use a few NME calculation methods namely those from the shell model~\cite{Menendez:2017fdf}, QRPA~\cite{Hyvarinen:2015bda} and IBM2~\cite{Deppisch:2020ztt}.
+The resulting limits on the higher dimensional operators are given in Figure~\ref{fig:nonStandardLimits}.
 The limits are extracted at the SMEFT~$\rightarrow$~LEFT matching scale $m_W$ and acquire a broad range of values from $\sim10^{-10}$ (for $C_S^{(6)}$) to $\sim10^{-5}$ (for $C_V^{(7)}$, $C_{S1}^{(9)}$, $C_V^{(9)}$, and $C_{\tilde V}^{(9)}$), thus illustrating the fact that different operators can have very different $0\nu\beta\beta$ efficiencies.

 We can estimate the scale of new physics $\Lambda$ through

 with $d\in[6,7,9]$ being the operator's LEFT dimension and the Higgs vacuum expectation value (vev) $v\simeq 246\,\mathrm{GeV}$.
 This translates to limits on the scale of new physics in the range of $\sim 2\,\mathrm{TeV} \,$ -- $\,20\,\mathrm{PeV}$.